What Should We Actually Be Afraid of in AI?

 The problem is that AI lets you dodge responsibility for your actions.
 And people exploit this to cover up their own shortcomings.

 Remember when I talked about professionals?
 My grandmother was an architect.
 She spent her whole life in front of a drafting board with a slide rule in her hand.
 She knew structural mechanics like I could only dream of.
-Whenever she walked into a fancy new building, she’d always critically examine the load-bearing structure, and several times in my presence she’d share her opinion.
-“This one will hold” or “Interesting solution, but they probably should’ve made it thicker.”
+Whenever she walked into a fancy new building, she’d critically examine the load-bearing structure, and several times in my presence she’d share her verdict: “This one will hold,” or “Interesting solution, but they probably should’ve made it thicker.”

 A professional differs from an amateur in that they can deliver the result that’s expected of them.